 Back to overview: Cameroon

 Road trafficThe network of roads and highways has a total length of 77,589 km.
-For each of the country's 26.55 million inhabitants, this corresponds to 2.92 meters.
-This puts Cameroon in 149th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 56 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+For each of the country's 27.20 million inhabitants, this corresponds to 2.85 meters.
+This puts Cameroon in 147th place in the global ranking.
+However, it is also important to note that the country's population density is very low at around 57 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 7049 traffic fatalities per year (2013 - 2019), road traffic in Cameroon is considered quite dangerous.
-This corresponds to around 4.3 accident fatalities per 29.4 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 7204 traffic fatalities per year (2013 - 2019), road traffic in Cameroon is considered quite dangerous.
+This corresponds to 29.4 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 |total||per 1 mio|